SportingLargeGermany

 Frequently Asked Questions

-Does the German Shorthaired Pointer shed a lot?
+Does the German Shorthaired Pointer shed?

 Our Shop